Surf Shacks 048 – Tyler Warren

 Haha… Uhhh… I think I’m a little over 100, but that is over 20 years of surfing.

-Who do draw inspiration from in your surfing?
+Who do you draw inspiration from in your surfing?
 Shaping?
 And art?

 Many people… In surfing, Lance Carson, Kelly Slater, Tom Curren, Joel Tudor, Occy, Wayne Lynch, Gerry Lopez, Nat Young, George Greenough are some influences in surfing.
 Art: Dali, Picasso, Art Deco, Art Nouveau, 60’s Poster art, Norman Rockwell, vintage advertisements, Warhol, Magritte, My Uncle, Alphonse Mucha, Nagel, so many but that’s a few off the top of my head.
 Shaping: Terry Martin, Campbell Bros, Donald Takayama, Al Merrick, George Greenough, Dick Brewer, Rich Pavel